Five B2B content marketing ideas for eCommerce sites

 Search engine traffic is highly targeted, residual, and has the potential to pull in a high volume of customers to your sites.
 So, what do you need to do to rank on Google?

-Blog – especially if you’re in a competitive industry.
+The answer is simple — blog.
+Especially if you’re in a competitive industry.
 While blogging isn’t a default capability in Magento, the community supports eCommerce platforms that use blogs with extensions in the Marketplace.

 One of the biggest challenges for business owners is not knowing what to blog about.
 To be effective in your blog content marketing, you will need to conduct keyword research to find the right focus terms for your site.